 - Theatre Gift Card.
 Just like a movie, this is a great way to spoil your teacher, particularly enjoyable for drama and music teacher.

 - Sports Event Tickets.
-If you know your teacher is a fan or a certain sport, gift them with the ability to see it in person.
-In our area, the college games are very popular.
+If you know your teacher is a fan of a certain sport, gift them with the ability to see it in person.
+In our area, college games are very popular.

-- Combined gift card.
+- A combined gift card.
 Ask all the students to contribute to an amazon gift card- ask all the parents to contribute $5 and give her a lovely gift!

 - Farmer’s Market Voucher.
 Browsing the market and being able to pick out their own gift is useful and appreciated.